Decentralized Reliability Estimation for Low Latency Mixnets: Reliability Estimation Protocols

 The parameter $\hat{\beta}_{e}$ denotes the fraction of drops \textit{attributed} to the link successor, with the remaining $1-\hat{\beta}_{e}$ being attributed to the link predecessor.
 Ideally, participants verify that $\hat{\beta}_e \approx {\beta}_{e}$, where ${\beta}_{e}$ is the \textit{actual} fraction of drops caused by the link successor.
-In a network deployment where packets are transmitted via point-to-point links $e=(i,j)$, it is however impossible for third parties to ascertain the true value of ${\beta}_{e}$, and thus $\hat{\beta}_e$ must be estimated based on knowledge on the patterns of node failure and the available evidence in the entire network.
-We thus consider the observable behavior of the two counterparties across all of their connections adopting a {\em threshold} approach to estimate $\hat{\beta}_{e}$.
+In a network deployment where packets are transmitted via point-to-point links $e=(i,j)$, it is however not feasible for third parties to ascertain the true value of ${\beta}_{e}$, and thus $\hat{\beta}_e$ must be estimated based on observed failure patterns and available evidence across the entire network.
+We therefore adopt a \textit{threshold} based approach to estimate $\hat{\beta}_{e}$, which considers the observable behavior of the two counterparties of each link across all of their connections.